 Actual Primary Losses

-The first $7,000 of a claim's value is the Actual Primary Loss amount.
+For 2017, the total amount of the claim value up to the Primary Threshold is the Actual Primary Loss amount.
 (Any remaining amount is Excess.)
+Prior to 2017, the first $7,000 of a claim's value is the Actual Primary Loss amount.
 Claims under $2,001 are grouped together to save space on the form.
 Actual Primary Losses are totaled and this figure is subtracted from the Actual Losses to determine the Actual Excess amount.

 Actual Excess Losses